Mgobeaalcoba/missing_mga/README.md

 - [Handling Missing Data in Pandas](https://towardsdatascience.com/handling-missing-data-in-pandas-ba0b2ee0f4e4)
 - [Working with Missing Data in Pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html)

+## Metrics

+You can find the metrics of this package in the following link: [Metrics](https://lookerstudio.google.com/s/m-3EH05N9W8)

 ## Contact

 If you have any questions or need further assistance, please contact the package maintainer: gobeamariano@gmail.com